Watch Collecting

 The Pre-Vendome 1993-1997 references

-The Pre-Vendome production run from 1993 to 1997 — produced after the brand's 1993 relaunch but before the 1997 Richemont acquisition — is the second tier of vintage Panerai collecting.
-The PAM 002, PAM 005 and the various early Pre-Vendome references in single-digit annual production anchored the brand's transition from military supplier to civilian luxury maker.
-Clean Pre-Vendome examples trade between $30,000 and $80,000 depending on reference and condition.
+The Pre-Vendome production run from 1993 to 1997 sits as the second tier of vintage Panerai collecting.
+Produced after the 1993 relaunch but before the 1997 Richemont acquisition, the PAM 002, PAM 005, and the various early Pre-Vendome references in single-digit annual production anchored the brand's transition from military supplier to civilian luxury maker.

-The modern Panerai catalogue
+The modern Panerai catalogue and the 2010s drift

 The post-Richemont catalogue evolved gradually across the 2000s and 2010s into the contemporary Panerai.
-The brand briefly drifted through the 2010s with too many releases and too many marketing-led variants; the past five years have seen substantial discipline tightening, with the contemporary Submersible, Luminor Marina and Radiomir lines anchored around the brand's authentic Italian-Navy heritage rather than the broader marketing register.
+The brand briefly drifted through the 2010s with too many releases and too many marketing-led variants.
+The past five years have seen substantial discipline tightening, with the contemporary Submersible, Luminor Marina, and Radiomir lines anchored around the brand's authentic Italian-Navy heritage rather than the broader marketing register.

 For modern Panerai, the references that come up most consistently in serious collector conversation are the Submersible and Luminor Marina references with the contemporary in-house movements, the Radiomir for collectors weighting the historical case construction, and the various P.9000-movement variants.
-For vintage, the Pre-Vendome references and the wartime Radiomir pieces with credible documented provenance anchor the considered vintage tier.
+The serious collector tier within Panerai sits in a particular subset of the broader catalogue.

 The longer story collectors recognise is that Panerai's evolution has been substantial across nearly a century.
-The brand's transition from Italian naval supplier to modern luxury maker has been handled credibly across the past three decades; the contemporary catalogue's renewed focus on the brand's authentic heritage represents the most considered modern Panerai watchmaking in years.
+The brand's transition from Italian naval supplier to modern luxury maker has been handled credibly across the past three decades.
+The contemporary catalogue's renewed focus on the brand's authentic heritage represents the most considered modern Panerai watchmaking in years.

 Stefanos Moschopoulos